Senate Republican Leaders Issue Memo Saying They Can’t Stymie Donald Trump’s Senate Trial If He’s Impeached

 The Senate’s Republican leadership issued a memo on Saturday reminding its members that they cannot attempt to thwart Donald Trump’s trial in the Senate, which is required by the Constitution if he’s impeached, HuffPost reports.
 The trial must happen, the memo says.

 Impeachment is just the first part of a two-part process.
 Once the House of Representatives passes Articles of Impeachment, by a simple majority vote, the president is then said to have been impeached.
 The Constitution then requires a second part of the process: a trial in the Senate.
-Following his trial, the Senate will hold a vote; it would take a two-thirds majority vote to remove the president from office.
+Following his trial, the Senate will hold a vote.
+It would take a two-thirds majority vote to remove the president from office.

 As of this writing, it has never happened.
-The presidents have been impeached — Andrew Johnson and Bill Clinton — but neither man was removed from office following their trial in the Senate, and both served the remainder of their terms.
+Two presidents have been impeached — Andrew Johnson and Bill Clinton — but neither man was removed from office following their trial in the Senate, and both served the remainder of their terms.

 If Donald Trump becomes the third president to be impeached, he, too, would have a trial in the Senate.